h3rald/litestore/src/admin/md/overview.md

 By leveraging the [duktape](https://duktape.org/) library, you can create your own middleware functions in JavaScript to perform additional tasks (validation, logging, data aggregation...) before accessing data.

+#### Multiple Data Stores

+LiteStore can be configured to manage more than one SQLite file through the same process.
+At run time, it will be possible to access data stored in each store but also add and remove stores.

 #### Nim API

 If you want, you can use LiteStore as a [Nim](https://nim-lang.org) library and perform data store operations from your own Nim program.